 - Payroll managers and supervisors typically have a bachelor’s degree in accounting or finance, and are responsible for payroll staff.

 2. Map out your future.
-What length of time are you looking to fill and where are you willing to go, geographically?
 What new skills would you like to learn while working in a temporary payroll job?
-Is there an employer you’d like to eventually work for full-time?
-What kind of connections at a particular company will help you achieve your long-term goals?
+Is there an employer you’d like to eventually work for on a full-time basis?
+What kind of connections at a particular company do you think would help you achieve your long-term career goals?

 4. Network.
-If you know any managers, talk with them.
-They may know of a payroll employee who is expected to take leave, opening up a temporary position that’s not even posted yet.
-Perhaps a former colleague may reveal a project that could use just some extra help for a few months.
+If you have any contacts who are hiring decision makers, talk with them.
+They may know of a temporary payroll job at their firm that hasn’t been posted yet.
+Perhaps a former colleague may reveal a project that could use some extra help for a few months.
 Let people know — even those not in finance or accounting — that you’re looking for temporary work.
-You may be surprised by opportunities you didn’t know existed.
+You may learn of many opportunities you didn’t know existed.

 5. Connect with a recruiter.
-After you reach out to them, staffing professionals will take the time to not only learn about you but also your situation.
-People sometimes seek temporary jobs for very explicit reasons.
+After you reach out to a staffing professional for help with your job search, that person will take the time to learn not only about you but also, your situation.
+People sometimes seek temporary jobs for very specific reasons.
 A staffing agency can take those reasons into consideration, resulting in better possibilities than those found scrolling through job boards.
-Recruiters also can take into consideration your future goals, helping you land a temporary payroll job that not only benefits you now, but also beefs up your resume for the future.
+Recruiters also can take your future goals into account and help you land a temporary payroll job that not only benefits you now but also strengthens your resume for the future.